FrazerSinclair/TRICOMM/README.md

 answers to these questions matter because they predict the strength and direction of selection at different trophic levels, and the topology and strength of interactions within trophic networks.
-They are central to predicting the cascading impacts of species gain or loss2, both of which are increasingly frequent in communities worldwide11.
+They are central to predicting the cascading impacts of species gain or loss2, both of which are increasingly frequent in communities worldwide.